jundalisay/spblist/content/en/research/sarkar/microvita/chapter-01.md

 Some of them may come within the range of a highly developed microscope*.

-> *Superphyics Note: This is because they are just above the Radiant Layer (Electromagnetism)
+{{< n n="This is because they are just above the Radiant Layer (Electromagnetism).
+This is probably why Sarkar refers to them as emanations.
+This is why we assert that Microvita come from stars when there is a congenial environment for the living energy on light" >}}

 Some of them may not come within the range of a microscope.
 But they may come within the scope of our perception by: